mailto:firstname.lastname@example.orgMore articles by David Lawyer

 The result was that by the mid 1950's, passenger rail had surpassed the airlines in fuel efficiency.
 As airlines introduced inefficient "jets" in the late 1950's trains became more than twice as fuel efficient than flying.
 But unfortunately, rail traffic was declining and in 1957, airline travel surpassed that of rail so the increase in rail efficiency was becoming of less significance as passengers gave up on rail travel for airplanes.
 Enticement to the airplane was due in part to air travel being faster and cheaper but the neglect of passenger traffic by railroads as well as "make work" labor union rules played a significant role in rail passenger decline.

 So now that planes are just as energy-efficient as trains, aren't we better off since planes travel faster and thus save time?
-Not necessarily.
-Before the development of widespread air travel, the slowness of trains deterred people from making long trips.
+No! for two reasons: 1.
+Planes are worse than trains for global warming .
+2. Before the development of widespread air travel, the slowness of trains deterred people from making long trips.
 This saved energy since people travelled less.
-Today with it's high volume of air travel we are using a lot more energy due to the higher volume of air travel even though it's much more energy-efficient than it used to be.
+Today with it's high volume of air travel we are using a lot more energy due to this high volume of air travel even though it's much more energy-efficient than it used to be.

 Aeronautical Engineers seldom (if ever) talk with Railroad Engineers (not the train driver sort of engineer) about technical factors affecting energy efficiency.
 It they did, it would seem that they were speaking different languages since the terminology is almost completely different.
 What a railroad engineer would call "train resistance" an aeronautical engineer would call "drag".
 What a railroad engineer would call "specific train resistance" is the inverse of what an aeronautical engineer would call the "lift-to-drag ratio".
 "Train miles per gallon" becomes "Specific Air Range" for airplanes (measured in nautical miles per pound of fuel).
 "Freight" in airplanes is called "cargo".
 But there are many terms for air for which there is no close equivalent for rail and conversely and thus the use of different terminology for different concepts is sometimes inherently necessary.